akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-2-Data-Structures-Linked-Lists-and-Arrays.md

 - In order to get to the last item of the list, we need to read all items one by one (because each item contains address/reference to the next item), so that to get to the last item

-In terms of Big O:
+In terms of Big O:<br>
-Reading O(n).
-It is because we need to read each item in a linked list, which has reference to another item.
+Reading - O(n).
+It is because we need to read each item in a linked list, which has reference to another item.<br>
 Inserting O(1).
 It requires constant time.
-It is because it is easy to change what previous elements points to.
+It is because it is easy to change what previous elements points to.<br>
 Deleting O(1).
 It is the same.
-We just change what item points to
+We just change what item points to<br>

 <b>Arrays</b> allow to store collection of items in a contiguous block of memory.
 They allow to have efficient access to elements using indices (index number).
 Advantages are the following: